brezniczky/github-trends/analysis.md

 JavaScript and HTML have notoriously been omitted from these statistics.
 These are considered the presentation in this analysis and thus not the 'active ingredient'.
-However, means presentation are an important factor of analysis, and their merits will be re-evaluated.
-Another problematic aspect is that repositories are normally multi-lingual, thus "intersection sets" will need to be checked on and accounted for.
+While it is included in AWS, difficult to tell to what extent it was useful to be in that way.
+However, the means presentation are an important factor of analysis, and their merits will be re-evaluated.
+Another, strongly related and problematic aspect is that repositories are normally multi-lingual, thus "intersection sets" will need to be checked on and accounted for.

 Conclusion
 ----------